ban jelacic square - one day in zagreb itinerary cover

 It is extremely popular with locals, and you will find it very busy on the weekends.

 Maksimir park is bigger than it might appear, and it is possible to spend a whole day there.
-There are several large meadows, numerous little forest trails and five lakes for you to discover.
+There are several large meadows, numerous little forest trails, and five lakes for you to discover.

 There is more than just nature in the park.
-Some landmarks include the Echo pavilion, an Obelisk, a Belvedere viewpoint and more!
-Maksimir zoo is next to the park, but you enter it separately.
+Some landmarks include the Echo pavilion, an Obelisk, a Belvedere viewpoint, and more!

 • Opening hours: The park is open 24/7